Your questions answered

 Can our budget include capital works, recurrent costs or salaries?

 Capital works, recurrent costs and salaries are often items that cause confusion for applicants.
 Funds for capital works and short-term recurrent costs are occasionally approved if they are critical enablers for a project meeting the Innovative Community Grants Fund objectives.
 For example, funds may be approved to refurbish a space in which new outreach programs to disadvantaged groups will run several days a week.
 However, funds are unlikely to be approved to refurbish a hall floor for a lunch program that will run or is running once a week.
 As funds are only available for a year at a time, recurrent funding (for instance to pay a salary) is rarely approved.
-Share your ideas with your local Council Chair who will help you in this matter.
+Share your ideas with your local Church Engagement Leader who will help you in this matter.

 Can we get a grant for more than one year?

 Yes, Breakthrough Grants provide funding of up to $30,000 for 1-2 years and Impact grants provide funding for 1-5 years, as required.